koii-network/ezsandbox/Lesson 2/PartIV.md

 **NOTE**: This is a local environment that doesn't reflect your actual wallet, so there's no need to worry about cost.
 In fact, if you use the command `koii airdrop 10000` you can give yourself plenty of tokens to test with!

-5. Now that your task is live, note down the taskID and executable CID.
+5. Now that your task is live, note down the task ID and the executable CID.
+When you deployed your task, some `TASK DATA` was logged to the console.
+Look for `task_audit_program_id`; this is your executable CID.
 Place your taskID in your `.env.local` as shown below:

 ```dotenv
 TASKS="ETHVehVJbepd4RZjUqoR2iveYTAsauLpd4kiCRnPUE7Y" //Your task's ID